 We live in pretty scary times.
 Over the past several years, the world has been witness to unforeseen and unexpected game-changing events.
-A slew of natural disasters have befallen countries all over the world.
+A slew of natural disasters has befallen countries all over the world.
 Economies previously regarded as extremely stable have collapsed.

-The threat of a nuclear attack or fallout is ever present.
-Doomsday events that we previously only saw in the movies have been occurring, albeit on a smaller scale. . .Earthquakes, tornadoes, hurricanes, and tsunamis have become alarmingly more frequent in recent years.
+The threat of a nuclear attack or fallout is ever-present with unstable countries like North Korea constantly testing new methods of warfare.
+Doomsday events that we previously only saw in the movies have been occurring, albeit on a smaller scale… Earthquakes, tornadoes, hurricanes, and tsunamis have become alarmingly more frequent in recent years.

+As of late, it’s the threat of a spreading pandemic, the Coronavirus.
 In light of these facts, it is always a good idea to be prepared for any eventuality.
 When disaster strikes, there may come a time when money will no longer be of value.
 Various items will be used as emergency currency.

 Here we will list 25 items to stockpile for bartering should the need arise.

 These emergency barter items may come in handy if you find yourself in a doomsday situation in the future.
 They are listed in no particular order.
 The important thing to remember about these items is that you should make sure you have an adequate supply for yourself and your family before you think of using them as emergency currency.